Michael-J-Son/Lending_Club_Capstone/README.md

  * Standardize features using StandardScaler

 __3) Resampling__
- * SMOTE has been used to oversample the minority class of the training dataset before the modeling process to resolve the issue of imbalanced data.
+ * SMOTE from imbalanced-learn library has been used to oversample the minority class of the training data to resolve the issue of imbalanced data.

 __4) Model Evaluation__
  * Hyperparameter tuning with Grid Search